Dr Mario Mendez, BA (Lond), LLM (William & Mary), BCL (Oxon), PhD (EUI), PGCAP (QMUL)

 Mario Mendez graduated with a first class degree in Law and Politics from QMUL and was awarded the Drapers’ Scholarship to study at the College of William and Mary in Virginia where he completed an LLM in American Legal Studies.
 He was awarded a distinction on the BCL at the University of Oxford and the Vinerian Scholarship Proxime Accessit (second place).
 He completed his PhD at the European University Institute (EUI).
-He completed the Post-Graduate Certificate in Academic Practice at Queen Mary (awarded with distinction) and is a fellow of the Higher Education Academy.
+He completed the Post-Graduate Certificate in Academic Practice at QMUL (awarded with distinction) and is a fellow of the Higher Education Academy.

 Mario has worked for the Academy of European Law at the EUI and has spent periods visiting at the University of Cambridge (Centre for European Legal Studies), the University of Michigan’s Law School, and as a trainee at the European Commission.
 He is a research associate at the University of Zurich’s e-Democracy centre with whom he collaborated in developing a voting advice application for the 2012 London mayoral elections.
-He was a lead member of the QMUL team that collaborated with the Preference Matcher consortium in developing a voting advice application for the 2015 UK General Election (www.whogetsmyvoteUK.com).
+He was a lead member of the QMUL team that collaborated with the Preference Matcher consortium in developing a voting advice application for the 2015 UK General Election.

 He is a former member of the editorial committee of the journal Public Law.

-He is one of the co-directors of QMUL's Centre for European and International Legal Affairs (CEILA), and a member of the Centre for Law and Society in a Global Context (CLSGC) at Queen Mary, the QMUL Centre for European Research.
+He is one of the co-directors of QMUL's Centre for European and International Legal Affairs (CEILA), and a member of QMUL's Centre for Law and Society in a Global Context (CLSGC) and Centre for European Research.

 - LAW4001 Public Law

 Dr Mendez welcomes proposals for postgraduate supervision in the fields of UK, EU and comparative constitutional law.